Homemade Sushi Rolls and Nigiri

 2. Step 2:

-When the rice is cooked, add 50ml of rice vinegar to it (sold in any large store).
-If there is no rice vinegar, you can prepare a dressing for rice from sugar, table vinegar and salt, but I haven't tried it myself - it's easier to buy, it's not so expensive.
-After adding vinegar, mix the rice thoroughly so that it is evenly soaked with our dressing.
-In the dressing - the main secret of rice for sushi.
-After we have mixed the rice, it should be allowed to cool down a little
+Once the rice is cooked, stir in 50 ml of rice vinegar (available at any large grocery store).
+If you don't have rice vinegar, you can make a rice seasoning from sugar, plain vinegar, and salt, though I haven't tried it myself — it's easier to just buy rice vinegar, and it's inexpensive.
+After adding the vinegar, mix the rice thoroughly so it soaks up the seasoning evenly.
+That seasoning is the real secret to good sushi rice.
+Once mixed, let the rice cool a bit.

 3. Step 3:

-I used to always spin rolls with a mat, but friends gave me a special set - sushi magic.
-Now I use only it.
-Therefore, instead of a mat on the mat, we install a sheet of nori
+I used to always roll sushi with a bamboo mat, but friends gave me a special "Sushi Magic" set, and now that's all I use.
+So instead of a bamboo mat, lay a sheet of nori on the mold.

 4. Step 4: